AIRCentre/julia-web-app-example/README.md

       @test 1 == 1
    end
    ```
-   This is a dummy test that always passes used just for the purpose of this example.
-Actual tests should assert the behavior of the actual code.
+   This is a dummy test that always passes just for the purpose of this example.
+Actual tests should assert the behavior of the code.

 3. Create a file named `runtests.jl` inside the `test` directory and add the following code to it:
    ```julia